danawoodman/sketchup-vistools/IntrepidBear/VisTools/README.md

 ## License

 Released under the MIT License.
-See the `VISTOOLS_LICENCE` file for more information.
+See the `LICENCE` file for more information.

 ## Credits